Updated on: May 26, 2025

 - Dark web monitoring (paid add-on).

-The secure messaging app is one of the things I love the most about Keeper.
-KeeperChat is an encrypted messenger that comes with a wide range of options for securely sending and receiving messages, including message retraction, self-destruction, and a private gallery for storing photos and videos.
-It’s also 100% free — you can download it from Keeper’s website, sign up for an account, and start using it straight away.
+The free encrypted messaging app (KeeperChat) is one of the things I love the most about Keeper.
+It comes with a wide range of options for securely sending and receiving messages, including message retraction, self-destruction, and a private gallery for storing photos and videos.
+You can also store up to 5 files through the web dashboard.

 Keeper Personal offers unlimited passwords across unlimited devices, password sharing, and multi-factor authentication for $3.33 / month.
 Keeper Family adds up to 5 licenses and 10 GB of cloud storage for $7.08 / month.
 Optional add-ons for both plans include dark web monitoring and up to 100 GB of cloud storage.
 There’s also a very limited free version — it doesn’t include most of Keeper’s features and can only be used on 1 mobile device with a maximum of 10 records.